yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 })();
    ```

-   This will load the _Flatpickr_ assets directly from CDN.
-You can also download assets and put them in the `WasmScripts` and `WasmCSS` folder, that this will be enough for the demo here.
+   This will load the Flatpickr assets directly from CDN.

 2. Set the file as `Embedded Resource`: